pietrovisaggio/pietrovisaggio.github.io/index.markdown

 Hello there, welcome to my website!

 I am a PhD candidate in Economics at Boston College.
 My main research fields are empirical Industrial Organization and Energy Economics.
-My <a href=”{{ “/Research/” | relative_url }}” class=“custom-link”>academic research centers on Battery Energy Storage Systems (BESS), examining how their integration into electricity markets shapes outcomes such as market power, consumer surplus, and the effective integration of renewable resources.
+My <a href="{{ "/Research/" | relative_url }}" class=“custom-link”>academic research centers on Battery Energy Storage Systems (BESS), examining how their integration into electricity markets shapes outcomes such as market power, consumer surplus, and the effective integration of renewable resources.

 <!-- Here you can download my <a href="{{ "/cv/" | relative_url }}" class="custom-link">CV</a>. -->

 You can contact me via e-mail